SherG/cool-iron/blog/jamstack.md

 ## Decoupling your WordPress or Drupal site

 But if you have a <a href="https://www.drupal.org/" target="blank">Drupal</a> or WordPress site you can still obtain some benefits of JAMstack by decoupling your front-end from your back-end.
 This will give you what's called a "headless CMS."
-Biilman considers this to be an adaptation to trends fostered by JAMstack.
+Biilman considers this to be an adaptation (read: "less-than-ideal") to trends fostered by JAMstack.

 For more information, see <a href="https://www.netlify.com/with/drupal/?" target="blank">this guidance from Netlify</a> and <a href="https://www.acquia.com/resources/decoupled-drupal" target="blank">this from Acquia</a>.